Non-invasive Skin Biopsy Testing

 This advanced testing option from Dermtech is now available at Miami Skin Dr.

 Melanoma cancer is a very aggressive form of cancer that requires timely diagnosis for optimal patient prognosis.
-This type of diagnosis can only be provided by experienced skin care doctors like the dermatologist in Miami, FL: Dr. Lawrence Schiffman of Miami Skin Dr.
+This type of diagnosis can only be provided by experienced skin care doctors like Dr. Lawrence Schiffman of Miami Skin Dr.